Wordfest presents Yaa Gyasi

 “Absolutely transcendent.
 A gorgeously woven narrative about a woman trying to survive the grief of a brother lost to addiction and a mother trapped in depression while pursuing her ambitions.
 Not a word or idea out of place.
 Completely different from Homegoing.
 THE RANGE.
 I am quite angry this is so good.” –Roxane Gay

-The 60-minute conversation will start at 7:00 pm MT on wordfest.com (the pre-show will begin at 6:50 pm MT) and includes a hardcover copy of Transcendent Kingdom.
+The 60-minute conversation, hosted by CTV's Joelle Tomlinson, will start at 7:00 pm MT on wordfest.com (the pre-show will begin at 6:50 pm MT) and includes a hardcover copy of Transcendent Kingdom.
 Your $39 ticket includes the live-stream event and free shipping (though Indigo, our bookseller partner for this event).
 The first 200 people to buy tickets will receive an autographed copy, so please sign up now.
 Thank you to Penguin Random House Canada for making this exceptional experience possible.

 We'll send you easy instructions to help you get set up, as well as our unique digital doggie bag after the event, sharing all the links, goodies and references that Gyasi shares during the conversation.